Lizzy

 Essential Gear for Your Solo African Adventure

 Forget the Swiss Army knife—pack like your life depends on it.
-Essential gear is the backbone of surviving and thriving on the African roads.
+Essential gear is the backbone of surviving and thriving on the African roads, although you can save quite some money while overlanding following these tips.

 Think beyond the essentials like a reliable tent, a spare tire that’s tougher than a rhino’s hide, and a first aid kit more comprehensive than a pharmacy aisle.

-Every traveler will swear by something different, but trust me—quality over quantity will keep your journey smooth (like a cheetah’s stride).
+Every traveler will swear by something different, but trust me—quality over quantity will keep your journey smooth.

 How to Keep Your Belly and Your Soul Fueled